Fizreal/Pantry/README.md

 #### **_Description_**

-Patry is a grocery assistant tool that allows you quickly create grocery list based on the recipes you plan to make.
+Pantry is a grocery assistant tool that allows you create recipes and quickly generate grocery lists based on the recipes you plan to make.
 Ensure you are buying enough of the ingredients shared across your recipes, and never forget about minor ingredients again!

+Pantry also comes with "Suggested ingredients" powered by OpenAi's GPT-3.5 Turbo model that recommends additional items to help supplement key nutrients.

 ---